malvikasharan/APRICOT/README.md

 ##APRICOT’s subcommands

 Each subcommand requires the path to the analysis folder ('APRICOT_analysis' by deafult).
-Different subcommands can be quickly viewed by running `python3 APRICOT/bin/apricot`.
+Different subcommands can be quickly viewed by running `python3 APRICOT/bin/apricot -h`.

 ````
 usage: apricot [-h] [--version]